thierrymoudiki/2025-09-05-transfer-learning-ridge2f/README.md

 # Transfer learning using ridge2f

-I pretrain `ahead::ridge2f` on 1000 synthetic stock returns using Bayesian Optimization, and test its performace on real market data.
+I pretrain `ahead::ridge2f` on 1000 synthetic stock returns using Bayesian Optimization, and test its performance on real market data.

-Either:
+In order to reproduce results, either:

 Run `2025-09-07-transfer-learning-stock-returns.Rmd`